niconoe/DarwinSQL/README.md

         - Stable, with the goal to ultimately become an official standard

    - Providing a basic implementation of this format:
-        - A simple command-line tool to automatically convert: Darwin Core Archive -> DarwinSQL.
+        - A command-line tool to automatically convert (no questions asked): Darwin Core Archive -> DarwinSQL
         - (Possibly) a small webapp to perform this conversion
         - (Possibly) a DarwinSQL -> Darwin Core Archive converter
         - ...